Curtis Dennis: Houston Inner City Academy/Gulf Shores Academy (2006–07)

 Following Blessed Sacrament-St. Gabriel High School Dennis did a post-graduate year at Gulf Shores Academy in Houston, Texas.
 He was coached by Ken "Juice" Williams (who coached NBA players Gerald Green and Darington Hobson).
 Dennis averaged 24.5 points per game and led the Tigers to a 45–3 record.
-Coach Williams said, "I call him "Captain Curt because of his leadership abilities on and off the court.
+Coach Williams said, "I call him "Captain Curt" because of his leadership abilities on and off the court.
 During the summer he would train unfortunate kids for free because he wanted to give back to the community.
 That is tremendous for his age."
 In summer 2007, Dennis played AAU basketball for the Houston Playmakers and Houston Elite.
 He became a top 25 prospect in the country due to his performances in these leagues.

 Findlay Prep (2007–08)

-Following a remarkable summer, Dennis was asked to join the Findlay Prep team in Henderson, Nevada, by their coaches.
-He joined a potent class of future NCAA Division I standouts in Kentucky's DeAndre Liggins, Florida State's Deividas Dulkys, UTEP's Jacques Streeter, California's Jorge Gutierrez, Seattle's Clarence Trent and UNLV's Carlos Lopez and Brice Massamba.
-Dennis average 13.0 points per game and shot 40% from behind the 3-point line, and help lead the Pilots to a 32–1 record and an appearance in the national prep school championship game versus Hargrave Military Academy, where the Pilots came up short.
+Following the summer season, Dennis was asked to join the Findlay Prep team in Henderson, Nevada by their coaches.
+He joined a class of future NCAA Division I standouts in Kentucky's DeAndre Liggins, Florida State's Deividas Dulkys, UTEP's Jacques Streeter, California's Jorge Gutierrez, Seattle's Clarence Trent and UNLV's Carlos Lopez and Brice Massamba.
+Dennis average 13.0 points per game and shot 40% from behind the 3-point line and helped lead the Pilots to a 32–1 record and an appearance in the national prep school championship game versus Hargrave Military Academy, where the Pilots came up short.
 During his tenure at Findlay Prep he helped the Pilots become ranked #2 in the country, and himself became the 13th highest rated high school player in the country by Rivals.com and Scout.com.
 He committed and later signed a letter of intent to University of New Mexico coaches Steve Alford and Craig Neal.

 College career

 University of New Mexico (2008–10)

 Coming into the New Mexico, Dennis was part of top 10 recruiting class in the country by ESPN, Scout.com and Rivals.com.
 This class consisted of Phillip McDonald, Nate Garth, Will Brown, Isaiah Rusher, Curtis Dennis, and AJ Hardeman.
 They were ranked #9 in the country.
 His first year at New Mexico he red-shirted with the Lobos until the 2009–10 season.
 He primarily came off the bench and helped them become ranked as high as #8 in the country at one point.
 The Lobos won the Mountain West Conference regular season championship and earned an automatic bid into the NCAA tournament.
-The Lobos knocked off Montana in the first round, but then lost to Washington in the ensuing round.
-During that season he contributed to 31 games, notable scoring 11 points in 14 minutes versus #10 BYU, led by Jimmer Fredette, and 14 points in 14 minutes against No.20 Texas Tech.
-Dennis' sophomore year he started in three games being scoring 12 points in 23 minutes vs Detroit, and 7 points 3 assists vs Arizona State.
+The Lobos knocked off Montana in the first round but then lost to Washington in the ensuing round.
+During that season he contributed to 31 games, scoring 11 points in 14 minutes versus #10 BYU, led by Jimmer Fredette, and 14 points in 14 minutes against No.20 Texas Tech.
+Dennis' sophomore year he started in three games scoring 12 points in 23 minutes vs Detroit, and 7 points 3 assists vs Arizona State.
 He later transferred to University of Toledo to play for Tod Kowalczyk.